 At St Joseph's Primary School, we support students and their families in connecting with Catholic traditions and accessing the richness of our shared faith and spiritual heritage.
-Through quality Religious Education, rich experiences of prayer, celebration and engaging in social action and justice, our students are supported in developing their relationship with God and responding to the experience and action of God in their own lives.
+Through quality Religious Education with the Source of Life curriculum, experiences of prayer, celebration and engaging in social action and justice, our students are supported in developing their relationship with God and responding to the experience and action of God in their own lives.

-Sacramental preparation is delivered through a school-parish-home partnership program with the participation in a "home-based" Parish program "Steps in Faith", supported by the school.
-Parish members accompany the students and their parents in exploring and developing their understanding of the Sacraments of Initiation over a number of weeks.
+Sacramental preparation is delivered through a school-parish-home partnership program with the participation in "Steps in Faith" Sacramental Program, supported by the school.

 The principles of Catholic Social Teaching: upholding the dignity of each person, stewardship of creation, justice for the poor and vulnerable and acting for the common good are embedded in student learning experiences across the curriculum.

 Opportunities are created for students to understand their responsibility to look after their brothers and sisters who live a less privileged life, locally and all over the world.